 Disposition (other than a Redemption) of Section 306 Stock.
-In general, if the Series A Preferred Stock constitutes Section 306 stock to you, the amount realized by you upon a disposition (other than (i) a redemption, which is discussed below under "Redemption of Section 306 Stock," or (ii) a disposition resulting in a complete termination of your entire actual and constructive stock ownership interest in us, which is discussed below) of such Series A Preferred Stock will be treated as ordinary income (and will not be offset by your adjusted tax basis in such stock), but only to the extent that such amount does not exceed the amount which would be treated as a dividend at the time of the exchange if (in lieu of such Series A Preferred Stock cash in an amount equal to the fair market value of such Series A Preferred Staces at the time of the exchange if you are a non-corporate holder, such ordinary income will be treated as a dividend for purposes of applying the lower rate of taxation applicable to long-term capital gains (see discussion above under "- Distributions")).
+In general, if the Series A Preferred Stock constitutes Section 306 stock to you, the amount realized by you upon a disposition (other than (i) a redemption, which is discussed below under "Redemption of Section 306 Stock," or (ii) a disposition resulting in a complete termination of your entire actual and constructive stock ownership interest in us, which is discussed below) of such Series A Preferred Stock will be treated as ordinary income (and will not be offset by your adjusted tax basis in such stock), but only to the extent that such amount does not exceed the amount which would be treated as a dividend at the time of the exchange if (in lieu of such Series A Preferred Stock) we were to distribute to the holders of the Series A Preferred Stock cash in an amount equal to the fair market value of such Series A Preferred States at the time of the exchange (if you are a non-corporate holder, such ordinary income will be treated as a dividend for purposes of applying the lower rate of taxation applicable to long-term capital gains (see discussion above under "-Distributions")).
 Any excess of the amount realized over the sum of (i) the amount treated as ordinary income upon disposition plus (ii) your adjusted tax basis in such stock, will be treated as a capital gain.
 No loss will be recognized upon such disposition of Section 306 stock.
-Your adjusted tax basis of series A Preferred Stock that you dispose of which is not used to offset any amount realized from such disposition under the foregoing rules will generally be added to the adjusted tax basis of any Class A Common Stock you actually own.
+Your adjusted tax basis of any Class A Common Stock you actually own.
 The law is unclear as to the treatment of any unused tax basis in your Series A Preferred Stock if you constructively own but do not actually own shares of our equity securities.
 You should consult your tax advisor as to the particular consequences to you in such a case.